dolittle-entropy/playbook/_docs/01_working_on_a_team/index.md

 - mentoring
 - work-life-balance

-## Everyone working in Customer Delivery..
+## Everyone working in Customer Delivery...

 * is responsible to their team for their deliveries, but also strives to mentor, coach and lead and learn from them.
 * knows their **playbook** and follows their playbook.
 They fix their playbook if it is broken, and improve it when they can.
 If they find a better playbook, they copy it.
 If somebody could use their playbook, they share it.